 In the lower school children take part in circle times.
 This gives them an opportunity to share their thoughts and feelings about the day, greet each other and prepare them for a day ahead.
 It also gives us an opportunity to play some interactive games and teach social skills.

 Students in the middle and upper school have time at the beginning and the end of the day to reflect on their learning, celebrate their successes and resolve any difficulties that may have arisen during the school day.

 Planned transition times are an important part of our planning.
 We explicitly teach all our students how to manage these times and how to prepare for change, including planned and unplanned changes.

-We have weekly SMSC themed assemblies each Wednesday.
+We have weekly SMSC themed assemblies on Thursdays at both the Lower School and the Upper School.
 Spiritual, moral, social and cultural themed assemblies are planned and delivered by staff across a range of topics.
 Recent examples of assemblies include Black History month, safeguarding, making friends, THSL values, dealing with mistakes, coping with unexpected changes and cultural events.

 Each Friday we have a celebration of achievements assembly where all the student achievements of the week are celebrated.
 Certificates are given out for positive behaviours and specialist teachers also give out student of the week certificates for each subject.
 Students who have been awarded raffle tickets for gold behaviour are put into a pot and have the chance to win an Amazon voucher for going ‘above and beyond’.